 Fourth Year Scheduling Q&A

 Our fourth year advising occurs over several sessions.
-During the session, clerkship liaisons and AOA members will inform current third year students about the fourth year scheduling process, as well as away rotations.
+During the session, clerkship liaisons and AOA members will inform current third year students about the fourth-year scheduling process, as well as away rotations.
 At the end of the session, e-mail addresses of current fourth year students interested in various fields will be provided for those interested.
 Subsequent residency-specific information sessions will be held in February/March, as third year students hone their interests in particular fields.

 Medical school can be challenging, both academically and personally.
 We all face similar challenges of balancing personal and academic life, finding direction in medical school, contemplating future career paths, while staying sane and happy!
-To help students navigate these issues, the mentoring program connects first and second year students with third and fourth year students at Jefferson.
+To help students navigate these issues, the mentoring program connects first- and second-year students with third- and fourth-year students at Jefferson.
 These relationships are meant to allow students to support one another.

 The mentoring committee is also building a Jefferson AOA alumni network, in various locations around the US.
 This network is meant to help exiting students reach out to graduates in new cities, or students who are interested in a particular field to reach out.

-Step 1 Advising
+Step 1 and Step 2 Advising

-overview of the USMLE Step 1 experience, including exam day logistics, prior Jefferson class performance, score outcomes in relation to the Match, and then allow our panelists to answer FAQs that we have compiled.
+overview of the USMLE Step experience, including exam day logistics, prior Jefferson class performance, score outcomes in relation to the Match, and then allow our panelists to answer FAQs that we have compiled.
 They will discuss the resources they used, how they studied, how long they studied, their daily schedule, and what they would and would not have done differently.
-They will then answer any questions you (the audience) may have
+They will then answer any questions you (the audience) may have.